alexmilowski/data-science/activities/emr-prime-multiplier/README.md

 ### Step 3 ###

-Now we add the streaming step to do the work:
+Now we add the streaming step to do the work (shorthand)

     aws emr add-steps --cluster-id <your-id> --steps Type=STREAMING,Name='Multiply',ActionOnFailure=CONTINUE,Args=--files,s3://mybucket/prime-factors.py,-mapper,prime-factors.py,-reducer,aggregate,-input,s3://mybucket/multiply/input,-output,s3://mybucket/multiply/output

+or using JSON:

+    aws emr add-steps --cluster-id <your-id> --steps file://./step.json

+where `step.json` is:

+    {
+       "Type" : "STREAMING",
+       "Name" : "Multiply",
+       "ActionOnFailure" : "CONTINUE",
+       "Args" : [
+          "-files","s3://mybucket/prime-factors.py",
+          "-mapper","prime-factors.py",
+          "-reducer","aggregate",
+          "-input","s3://mybucket/multiply/input",
+          "-output","s3://mybucket/multiply/output"
+       ]
+    }

 Note: don't forget to use your cluster id and bucket name in the above.

-[TODO: use JSON syntax?]

 This command returns the step id that you can use for further monitoring.
 If you use an 'm1.medium' instance type, this job should take 1 minute to process and 2 minutes of elapsed time.